Threatened thorn woodland and thorn steppe habitats

 Claim

 Threatened thorn woodland and thorn steppe habitats are critical ecosystems facing alarming degradation.
 These unique environments support diverse flora and fauna, playing a vital role in carbon sequestration and soil preservation.
 Their destruction not only threatens biodiversity but also exacerbates climate change and disrupts local communities reliant on these resources.
-Urgent action is needed to protect and restore these habitats, as their loss would have devastating consequences for our planet's health and future sustainability.
+Urgent action is needed to protect and restore these habitats, as their loss signifies a broader environmental crisis that impacts us all.
+We must act now!

 Counter-claim